Dara Birnbaum: Career and artistic practice

-In 1979 she started to make fast-edited video collages from footage appropriated while working for a TV post-production unit.
-In 1982 Birnbaum created the piece titled PM Magazine/Acid Rock with appropriated video from the nightly T.V.
-Show, PM Magazine, and a segment of a Wang Computers commercial.
-Created for Documenta 7 as part of a four channel video installation, PM Magazine/Acid Rock underscores the themes of consumerism, T.V., and feminism in Birnbaum's work through the use of pop images and a recomposed version of "L.A.
-Woman" by the Doors.
-She participated in the 1985 Whitney Biennial.
+In 1979, she started to make fast-edited video collages from footage appropriated while working for a TV post-production unit.
+In 1982, Birnbaum created the piece titled PM Magazine/Acid Rock with appropriated video from the nightly TV program PM Magazine and a segment of a Wang Computers commercial.
+The work was created for Documenta 7 as part of a four channel video installation, and later became a single channel video distributed by Electronic Arts Intermix, for which the music was recomposed by Simeon Soffer.
+PM Magazine/Acid Rock underscores the themes of consumerism, television, and feminism in Birnbaum's work through the use of pop images and a recomposed version of "L.A.
+Woman" by The Doors.
+In 1981, Birnbaum documented a no wave musical performance of Glenn Branca's Symphony no. 1 at the Performing Garage for Electronic Arts Intermix.
+In 1985, she participated in the Whitney Biennial.

-In her 1990 single channel video work Cannon: Taking to the Street the political act of taking to the street is framed through an iconic evocation of the Paris uprising of May 1968, interspersed with amateur footage from a Take Back the Night march held at Princeton University in April, 1987.
+In her 1990 single channel video work Canon: Taking to the Street the political act of taking to the street is framed through an iconic evocation of the Paris uprising of May 1968, interspersed with student footage from a Take Back the Night march held at Princeton University in April, 1987.

 Her 1994 six channel video installation Hostage has as its subject the kidnapping of Hanns-Martin Schleyer in 1977.

-Technology/Transformation: Wonder Woman is held in the collection of the Museum of Modern Art.
-She also has works in the collection of the National Gallery of Canada.
+Technology/Transformation: Wonder Woman is held in numerous museum collections, including the Museum of Modern Art, the Metropolitan Museum of Art, the Smithsonian, and the Whitney Museum of American Art.
+She also has works in the collection of the National Gallery of Canada, the Museo Nacional Centro de Arte Reina Sofía, and the S.M.A.K.
+Stedelijk Museum voor Actuele Kunst, Gent, Belgium.

+Personal life and death

+Birnbaum died of metastatic endometrial cancer at a hospital in Manhattan, New York City, on May 2, 2025, at the age of 78.

+Exhibitions

+Major retrospectives of Birnbaum's work have been presented at: